Avaiga/taipy-doc/docs/getting_started/index.md

 ---
+title: Getting Started with Taipy
 hide:
   - navigation
 ---

-# Getting Started with Taipy

 Dive into Taipy with this beginner-friendly guide.
 Learn to install, configure, and deploy your first application with ease.

-## Installation with pip
+# Installation with pip

 1. **Prerequisites**: Ensure you have Python (version 3.8 or higher) and [pip](https://pip.pypa.io)installed.